ParagWadhai/Fine-tuning-Text-to-Speech-TTS-Models-for-English-Technical-Speech-and-Regional-Languages/README.md

 6. **Configurable Through JSON**: The entire preprocessing can be configured using a JSON file, making it easy to adjust settings like the target language, audio paths, and output names.

-## Contributing
-Contributions are welcome.
-Please fork the repository and submit pull requests with your changes.

-## Credit
-Thanks to the author **daswer123** for the repository [xtts-webui](https://github.com/daswer123/xtts-webui) , My project is based on his work.